AymanTheGoat/auto_clicker/readme.md

 ## autofisher

-basically ignore archived, to be continues
+this, in this current state sucks ass, dont use if you cant modify its source code for also ignore archived, to be continued

 ### build :
 ```bat